Biharmonic Pseudo-Riemannian submersions from 3-manifolds: THE THEOREMS AND PROOFS

-From $a_{3})$ of (\ref{13}), we have either $k_{1}=0$ or $f_{1}=0.$ If $ k_{1}=0,$ then, by (\ref{6}) the tension fields of $\pi $ vanishes this means the semi-Riemannian submersion is harmonic.
-If $f_{1}=0$ and $ k_{1}\neq 0$ this case can not happen.
-We will prove this theorem by contradiction.
+From $a_{3})$ of (\ref{13}), we have either $\lambda =0$ or $l_{1}=0.$ If $ \lambda =0$, from (\ref{6}) the tension field of $\pi $ vanishes.
+This means that pseudo-Riemannian submersion is harmonic.
+If $l_{1}=0$ and $\lambda \neq 0$, this case can not happen.
+We will prove this by a contradiction.